ericproffitt/TopicModelsVB.jl/README.md

 results         surface         determine        analysis       projects      important    human            differential
 ```

-One thing we notice is all the words such as *research*, *study*, *data*, etc., which would be considered informative in a generic corpus, are effectively stop words in a corpus composed of science article abstracts.
-Such words will be missed by most stop word lists, and can be a difficult to pinpoint and individually remove.
+One thing we notice is that despite producing what are clearly coherent topics, many of the top words in each topic are words such as *research*, *study*, *data*, etc.  While such terms would be considered informative in a generic corpus, they are effectively stop words in a corpus composed of science article abstracts.
+Such corpus-specific stop words will be missed by most generic stop word lists, and can be a difficult to pinpoint and individually remove.
 Thus let's change our model to a filtered latent Dirichlet allocation (fLDA) model.
 ```julia
 srand(1)